ekiauhce/escudo-client/README.md

-Client side of escudo.herokuapp.com.
-Written in vuejs
+Client side of escudo.netlify.app.
+Powered by Vue.js

 See [server repo](https://github.com/ekiauhce/escudo-api-server) for the detailed description.